High Priest of Israel: In rabbinic literature

 Even though Aaron was the first high priest mentioned in the Book of Exodus, Louis Ginzberg in Legends of the Jews noted that in legends the first man that assumed the title of high priest of God is Enoch, who was succeeded by Methuselah, Lamech, Noah, Shem, Melchizedek, Abraham, Isaac and Levi.

 The high priest is the chief of all the priests; he should be anointed and invested with the priestly garments; but if the sacred oil were not obtainable, investiture with the additional four garments is regarded as sufficient.
 A high priest so invested is known as merubbeh begadim.
 This investiture consists of arraying him in the eight pieces of dress and in removing them again on eight successive days, though (the anointing and) the investiture on the first day suffices to qualify him for the functions of the office.
 The only distinction between the "anointed" and the "invested" high priest is that the former offers the bull for an unintentional transgression.

 The age of eligibility for the office is not fixed in the Torah; but according to rabbinical tradition it was twenty.
 (For comparison, Levites began working at age 30.)
-Aristobulus, however, was only seventeen when appointed by Herod the Great; but the son of Onias III was too young (νήπιος) to succeed his father.
+Josephus records that Onias III was succeeded by his brother Jason because Onias's son was too young (νήπιος néotios) to succeed his father; however, about 140 years later, Herod the Great ignored this minimum age limit and appointed Aristobulus High Priest at the age of 17, in an attempt to neutralize the power of the Hasmonean dynasty.

 Legitimacy of birth and lineage was essential, hence the care in keeping genealogical records and distrust of one whose mother had been captured in war.
 According to Josephus, birth on foreign soil was no disqualification.

 The high priest, like all priests, would minister barefoot when he was serving in the Temple.
 Like all priests, he had to immerse himself in the mikvah before vesting, and wash his hands and his feet before performing any sacred act.
 Neither common nor high priests could serve unless they wore their priestly vestments.
 It is further taught that just as the sacrifices facilitate an atonement for sin, so do the priestly garments.

 Though other priests would serve only when it was their week on rotation and on festivals (and even then their function was decided by lot), the high priest could choose to perform any priestly rite at any time.
 Josephus contends that the high priest almost invariably participated in the ceremonies on Shabbat, Rosh Chodesh, and the three festivals.
 This may also be inferred from the glowing description given in the Wisdom of Sirach 1 of the high priest's appearance at the altar.